ThePuddingCODE/data/README.md

 ## Usage

 ### Download
-Clone the Repository, by opening the command line and executing the following command.
+Clone the Repository, by opening the command line and executing the following command:

 `git clone https://github.com/AxolotlAPI/data`